-Meghan Markle just sat down for a length interview with The Cut, and was asked what it was like to visit England for the Queen's Jubilee.
+Meghan Markle just sat down for a lengthy interview with The Cut, and was asked what it was like to visit England for the Queen's Jubilee.
 Speaking of her return to Frogmore Cottage, Meghan said “You go back and you open drawers and you’re like, Oh my gosh.
 This is what I was writing in my journal there?
 And here’s all my socks from this time?”

 She added that the experience of returning to her old life was “surreal” adding that “It was bittersweet, you know?
 Knowing none of it had to be this way.”